Firefly55lm/cnn_for_pokemon_detection/README.md

 From the 2nd to the 4th convolutional layers pack, the dilation rate increases from 1x1 to 3x3, to upgrade the area of intervention of every filer and increase the features detection performance, according with the same principle described in [this paper](https://ieeexplore.ieee.org/document/8756165).
-This solution increased the accuracy on validation and test set of 2% (90% accuracy).
+This solution increases the accuracy on validation and test set of 2% (90% accuracy).

 After the convolutional layers, the learning and classification is performed by two Dense layers with 512 and 256 weights, with a 40% Dropout.